designpigofficial/NextJS-Common-Module-Template/README.md

 >It is **mandatory** for the color palette variables name to end with **-light** and **-dark**.

-The variables declared after the `/* name KEY USED INSIDE THE themeColors.js FILE */` comment will hold the color retrieved from the **color palette variables** and you will use them to apply the correct color mode to whatever element you want to be affected by the theme logic.
+The variables declared after the `/* name KEY USED INSIDE THE themeColors.js FILE */` comment are gonna hold the color retrieved from the **color palette variables** and you will use them to apply the correct color mode to whatever element you want to be affected by the theme logic.

 >The `--initial-color-mode` variable **must** be present because will hold the color mode retrieved from the client

-You can name those variables as you like, because they will be defined inside the **themeColors.js** file.
+You can name those variables as you like, because later we will use them inside the **themeColors.js** file as well in order to define the color mode logic.

 ---